bleupen/halacious/README.md

 - `mediaTypes` - an array of media types that will trigger the hal processor to modify the response (e.g. `['application/json', 'application/hal+json']`). the media types are checked in order. if any match the accept header parameters, then the response will be halified and the media type of the response will be set to the first winner.
 Default: `['application/hal+json']`
+- `absolute` - a boolean true/false. if true, all hrefs will include the protocol, server, and port.
+Default: false